-6. Licensing
+6 Licensing

-The Command Sequencer module offers you the possibility to create, execute and configure processes of the module Command Processing in a graphic flow chart.
+The Command Sequencer module offers you the possibility to create, execute and configure processes of the module Command Processing in a graphic flow chart in the Runtime.

 The module can only be licensed in addition to the Energy Edition.